 Several places offer free safety checks for car seats to make sure that parents use the right type of car seat and in the right manner to keep children as safe as possible.
 However, the organizations that conduct such safety checks often report that only a small percentage of parents take advantage of these free car seat inspections.

 Similar trends have been noticed in other cities as well.
 However, the misfortune is that improper installation often comes to light only after a car accident takes place.
 It has been seen that the biggest problem regarding the use and installation of car seats is an incorrect seat based on the child’s size.
 It is important to understand that different types of car seats are designed for children of different ages – you must consider the age, height, and weight requirements.

 Once your child outgrows the size and age limits of a car seat, move your child to the next age-appropriate car seat.
-Be mindful of other precautions such as using rear-facing seats for children under the age of two and do not position the car seat directly in front of an air bag.
+Be mindful of other precautions such as using rear-facing seats for children under the age of two and do not position the car seat directly in front of an airbag.
 After a crash, have the car seat inspected and if required, replace it.
-Straps should be fastened securely and there should be adequate head cushion.
+Straps should be fastened securely and there should be an adequate head cushion.

 St. Louis Car Wreck Lawyer

 Has your child been injured in an accident caused by another person’s negligence?
-Speak to a St. Louis car wreck attorney to protect your child’s legal rights.
-Call The Hoffmann Law Firm, L.L.C. at (314) 361-4242.
+Speak to a St. Louis car accident attorney to protect your child’s legal rights.
+Our experienced attorneys have 25 years of experience and offer a free case evaluation.

 Free Consultation with a St. Louis Car Accident Lawyer

 Don’t talk to an insurance claims adjuster before speaking with The Hoffmann Law Firm, L.L.C.
 We can help you avoid making statements that may affect the outcome of your case.
 The consultation is free; you don’t pay unless we get you money!Free Consultation (314) 361-4242